nelsonjchen/op-replay-clipper/README.md

 ## Architecture

 * Designed to be run in a Docker container.
-Running these scripts on your host system may be possible, but is not supported.
+Running these scripts on your host system may be possible, but is not supported and may even brick your system.
 * Container builds `master` openpilot UI and `replay` tool from source with some patches.
    * Redirected `/dev/shm` to `/var/tmp` to avoid running out of space.
-Exceptions being the IPC for video data.
+Exceptions being the IPC for video data and certain high-speed queues which are symlinked to `/dev/shm`.
-   * Patch `replay`` to download 3 forward segments instead of 5 to settle networking faster and begin rendering for short clips.
+   * Patch `replay` to download 3 forward segments instead of 5 to settle networking faster and begin rendering for short clips.
 * `faketime` is used to slow down or speed up the replay tool and UI for a choice of flexibility and stability depending on hardware availability/capability or desired clip quality.
 * Most logic is in a single shell script, `clip.sh`.
 * A Replicate Cog `predict.py` is made to wrap `clip.sh` to make it easy to use in Replicate.
    * A custom version of Cog is currently used to expose more Nvidia driver capabilities on Replicate.
 * `clip.sh` has an option to spins up and sets up an appropriate X11 server for the UI to render to.
-   * Replicate uses a bona-fide Nvidia XOrg server that is configured to provide OpenGL acceleration to the Openpilot UI.
+   * Replicate uses a bona-fide Nvidia XOrg server that is configured to provide OpenGL acceleration to the openpilot UI.
    * XVnc is used on all other platforms for debugging purposes but has no OpenGL acceleration.
 * `tmux` is used in `clip.sh` to control and send commands to the replay tool and UI.
 * `ffmpeg` is used to capture the UI, edit and encode the video, hardware accelerated if available.

 ## Credits